Why Go HubSpot? The Complete Guide from API to Workflow

 - Marketing Hub Enterprise: 10,000 contacts included. +$100/month per 10,000 additional contacts.

 A quick note on bundles where you take 3x Hubs: Marketing, Sales, and Service

-Growth Suite bundle prices are the best deal on cost per 1,000 additional contacts, but you then have to take all three Hubs from the start.
+Growth Suite bundle prices give the best deal on costs for additional contacts.
+But you have to take all three Hubs from the start.
 So, HubSpot CRM, Marketing Hub, Sales Hub, and Service Hub are bundled.

 - Marketing Hub Starter: 1,000 contacts included. +$16.67/month per 1,000 additional contacts.

 - Marketing Hub Professional: 12000 contacts included. +$187.50/month per 5,000 additional contacts.